passcod/blook/transcripts/western-reaches-38.md

 cool.
 And I got like, I don't know, 10 pages from the end, and was like "there's no way this book can wrap up in the 10 pages, there's going to be a sequel, isn't it?"
 And so then, there was a sequel.
 And it was like "the story will be continued in this next book."
 And I was like "okay, cool.
-I'llgrab the next book and finish the story and I'll be free."
+I'll grab the next book and finish the story and I'll be free."

 __Saf: [00:29:12]__ And then I got two pages to the end of that book and I was